eriknelson/arch_oryx_pro/README.md

 #### Display Setup

-This is the difficult part of getting Arch to run on an Onyx Pro.
+This is the difficult part of getting Arch to run on an Oryx pro.

-The Onyx Pro is an Nvidia Optimus enabled laptop.
+The Oryx Pro is an Nvidia Optimus enabled laptop.
 To leverage this, we're going to use Bumblebee, an effort to get Optimus to run correctly on Linux.
 It uses Intel graphics unless specified to use the discrete graphics via `optirun`.